nrodgers1/Self-Supervised-Learning-for-Palaeontology/README.md

 In the .csv results files "train fraction" refers to the fraction of data passed to the cross-validation pipeline so when train fraction is 1.0 then all data has been passed to the pipeline and correspondences to the naming convention in the manuscript.

+The follwing software verions were used in this work.

+transformers 4.57.0.dev0
+torch 2.8.0
+scikit-learn 1.7.1
+umap-learn 0.5.9.post2
+hdbscan 0.8.39